Aditya9764/CSS-from-Scratch-/README.md

 Contributions:

 🌟 Contributions, issues, and feedback are encouraged!
 Feel free to contribute exercises, suggest improvements, or report any issues you come across.
-Start your CSS journey and watch your web designs come to life!
+Start your CSS journey and watch your web designs come to life.